soy-capitan/GothsDayOut/README.md

 ## Known Bugs

-_Still working on getting the data to feedback. _ _This site is optimized for firefox so far.
+_Still working on getting the data to feedback.
+This site is optimized for firefox so far.
 I haven't reached the point where we have talked about cross platform coding, so this is unlikely to be as reactive as i'd like or pass a qa muster.
-Reuse this code at your own risk. _
+Reuse this code at your own risk.
+Also, I've used multiple form types both of my own making and of others and it breaks as soon as I combine bootstrap scrolling function and spy and the form.
+Much swearing durring the weekend has been had._

 ## Support and contact details